-I’m not sure why some make apple pie on occasions, it should be made when craved for.
-I admit that I have a huge sweet tooth and I’m in love with desserts that have fruits in it, but believe me, I have more than one reason to make this dessert often.
+I’m not sure why some make apple pie on special occasions only, it should be made when craved for.
+I admit that I have a huge sweet tooth and I’m in love with desserts made with fruits, but believe me, I have more than one reason to make this dessert often.

 Delicious Apple Pie Crust

-The pie crust is just out of this world, it’s like having a buttery, flaky cookie that’s made with love, and then of course the filling.
-I usually use different types of apples when making classic apple pie, there no particular reason for that, I just like the combination.
+The pie crust is just out of this world, it’s like having a buttery, flaky cookie that’s made with love, and then, of course, the apple pie filling.
+I usually use different types of apples when making classic apple pie recipe, and there is no particular reason for that, I just like the combination.

-Do not use store bought pie crust when making this pie, if you do, you will miss on soooo much and I’m not kidding.
+Do not use store bought pie crust when making this apple pie recipe, if you do, you will miss on soooo much and I’m not kidding.
 The pie crust and the filling together is like a match made in heaven.